calstar/Diablo-FSW/procedures/avionics_manager.md

 - [ ] Turn on DAQ power upon command.
 - [ ] Verify DAQ boots up correctly and connects to the telemetry interface.
 - [ ] Confirm the power supply is operating in constant voltage mode.
-- [ ] Ensure the DAQ briefcase is operating properly
+- [ ] Ensure the DAQ briefcase is operating properly.
-- [ ] Confirm the valve actuation commands register properly
+- [ ] Confirm the valve actuation commands register properly.

+## Press Proof
+- [ ] Confirm that all valve actuation commands register properly.
+- [ ] Confirm the pressure is at an acceptable value at 600 psi .
+- [ ] Ensure that all sensors are operating appropriately.

 ## Dry Run + Testing
 - [ ] Coordinate dry run with ECOMM and ACTCOMM.